silogen/kaiwo/docs/docs/aim/service.md

 | `resources` | Optional `ResourceRequirements` override that sits on top of template/image defaults. |
 | `routing` | Enables Gateway exposure and optional per-service route template. |

-The service controller first resolves the template (preferring namespace templates, then cluster templates), merges runtime config data, and creates/updates the downstream KServe resources.
+The service controller first resolves the template (preferring namespace templates, then cluster templates), resolves runtime config data, and creates/updates the downstream KServe resources.
 If the referenced template is absent, the controller creates a derived namespace template on the fly (`templateRef` defaults to the service name).
-When `templateRef` is omitted but the service provides overrides, the controller copies the image’s default template into a namespace-scoped template owned by the service before applying the overrides.
+When `templateRef` is omitted but the service provides overrides, the controller copies the image's default template into a namespace-scoped template owned by the service before applying the overrides.

 When overrides trigger a derived template, the controller appends a short hash suffix (e.g., `-ovr-2926054f`) to the base template name so multiple override sets do not collide.

 ### Runtime config flow

 - `runtimeConfigName` → resolve namespace `AIMRuntimeConfig`, then cluster `AIMClusterRuntimeConfig`.
-- Namespace values override cluster defaults for storage, service account, image pull secrets, and routing.
+- **Namespace config completely replaces cluster config** — there is no field-level merging.
+If a namespace config exists, it is used exclusively.
+If not, the cluster config is used as a fallback.
-- The merged spec is copied into the service status (`status.effectiveRuntimeConfig`) for audit purposes.
+- The resolved config is recorded in the service status (`status.effectiveRuntimeConfig`) for audit purposes.
-- If the service references a config that does not exist, it enters a `Degraded` state with reason `RuntimeConfigMissing` until the config is created.
+- If the service references a config that does not exist at either scope, it enters a `Degraded` state with reason `RuntimeConfigMissing` until the config is created.

 ### Resource resolution